 The school staffing regulations require governing bodies of schools to ensure that at least one person on any appointment panel has undertaken safer recruitment training.
 M> Jones (Director responsible for Safeguarding ) is Safe Recruitment trained.

 The Board will ensure there are procedures in place to handle allegations against members of staff and volunteers.
 Such allegations will be referred to the Local Authority Designated Officer (LADO).
 Procedures are in place to make a referral to the DBS if a person in regulated activity has been dismissed or remove due to safeguarding concerns, or would have been had they not resigned.
 This is a legal duty and failure to refer when the criteria are met is a criminal offence.
-(Para 158/159 – KCSIE)
+(Para 158/159 – KCSIE).

 The Board will also ensure that there are procedures in place to handle allegations against other children including peer on peer abuse, sexual violence and sexual harassment